ma1nadhar/bay-area-county-dashboard/README.md

 &emsp;&emsp;&emsp;- All questions are answered and submit btn is pressed, user is navigated to the previous screen

 **HealthBadge.js and HealthBadgeColor.js and HealthBadgeColorPos.js**
-&emsp;&emsp;&emsp;- Containes screen where a user shares there COVID-19 test result
+&emsp;&emsp;&emsp;- Contains screen where a user shares there COVID-19 test result
 &emsp;&emsp;&emsp;- Positive or Negative Button will navigate to the appropriate screen
 &emsp;&emsp;&emsp;- Displays a GREEN screen when the COVID-19 test result is NEGATIVE
 &emsp;&emsp;&emsp;- Displays a RED screen when the COVID-19 test result is POSITIVE